StvnLm/100-days-of-python/README.md

-# 100-days-of-python
+# 100 Days of Python

-Repository of 100 days of Python intermediate learning series
+Repository of 100 days of Python intermediate learning series.
+Compilation of scripts and applications developed during the course.